pySRURGS/pySRURGS/paper/paper.md

 We use a novel methodology for the enumeration of full binary trees [@Tychonievich:2013] and extend it for the symbolic regression problem.
-This enumeration allows to ensure that all equations have an equal probability of being selected. ``pySRURGS`` is a command line script, allowing the user to specify the nature and size of the search space and the number of equations that will be attempted by the random search. ``pySRURGS`` performs fitting parameter
+This enumeration allows us to ensure that all equations have an equal probability of being selected. ``pySRURGS`` is a command line script, allowing the user to specify the nature and size of the search space and the number of equations that will be attempted by the random search. ``pySRURGS`` performs fitting parameter